Before jumping in the deep, describing the most common types of product certification, let’s make sure you know what product certification means.

 The FDA certification and registration are mandatory for companies that manufacture, re-pack, re-label or sell any of the afore-mentioned product groups, except for cosmetics.

 A product can be FDA approved or FDA cleared, and it’s imperative to understand the difference.

 If a product is FDA approved, it means that the benefits of that product outweigh the known risks.
 To get an FDA approval for their products, manufacturers must submit a premarket approval application (PMA) and the clinical data results.
 Products such as medical devices class III require FDA approval.

 FDA cleared means that the manufacturer can demonstrate that their product is “substantially equivalent to another (similar) legally marketed device” that has already received FDA clearance or approval.
 Medical devices class I and class II require FDA clearance.

 Clever Compliance – One place for all product certification needs

 Clever Compliance offers a compliance marketplace and a compliance management system.
 For you, who is looking for a way to obtain any of the above-described types of product certification marks, the compliance marketplace is where you need to be.

 The catalogue of services covers a vast range of product types, and any compliance needs can be met.
 Many importers, manufacturers and suppliers visit it on a daily basis.
 It is the place where importers can get certificates for their products and manufacturers can book test centres, consult with experts or request any other compliance help they may need.

-So, with all that said, click Product Compliance Marketplace to explore it!
+So, with all that said, go ahead and explore it!